 Why do most of the people who lose weight but cannot keep their weight?

-The shocking statistic says that an estimated 96 to 98 percent of people who have lost weight through dieting regain their starting weight over 1 to 2 years, and often even more.
-This statistic already shows that the strategies used for years are not working and the equation: “eat less and exercise more = weight loss” is not enough.
+A shocking statistic says that an estimated 96 to 98 percent of people who lose weight through dieting regain their starting weight over 1 to 2 years, and often even more.
+This statistic already shows that the strategies used for years are not working, and the equation: “eat less and exercise more = weight loss” is not enough.

 The human body is not just a machine that absorbs and consumes calories.
 There are a lot of other factors that play a crucial role, but we may neglect them in traditional approaches.

 The few people who have managed to maintain their weight after losing weight all have one thing in common: they report persistent changes in their lives.
 In some cases, losing weight was not the primary goal at all but, for example, a healthier lifestyle.
 But then weight loss happened as a “side effect” of progression.